Killing Me Softly (Roberta Flack album)

-Killing Me Softly is a studio album by American singer-songwriter Roberta Flack, released on August 1, 1973, by Atlantic Records.
+Killing Me Softly is the fourth studio album by American singer-songwriter Roberta Flack, released on August 1, 1973, by Atlantic Records.
 She recorded the album with producer Joel Dorn for 18 months.
 The album was dedicated to Rahsaan Roland Kirk.

 Killing Me Softly reached number three on the Billboard Top LPs & Tape and number two on the Soul LPs chart.
 The Recording Industry Association of America (RIAA) certified the album gold on August 27, 1973, and double platinum on January 30, 2006, denoting shipments of two million copies in the United States.
 It was nominated for a Grammy Award for Album of the Year, which it lost to Stevie Wonder's 1973 album Innervisions.
 The album's title track was released as a single and topped the Billboard Hot 100.
 It won the 1974 Grammy Award for Record of the Year.